EasyHealth Living

 10. String cheese-*

-String cheese is very low carb so enjoy this snack either with or without a few wheat crackers for a total carb count of 12-15 gm depending on your choice of crackers.
+Cheese is very low in carbs-but can be high in fat!
+Choose low fat varieties for snacking String cheese is lower in fat so enjoy this snack either with or without a few wheat crackers for a total carb count of 12-15 gm depending on your choice of crackers.

 *Linked Reference: American Diabetes Assn Diabetes Superfoods